Dedifferentiated liposarcoma

 T1 – The tumour is only seen in one organ.

-T2 – The tumour has grown into the connective tissue that surrounds the organ from which it started.
+T2 – The tumour has grown into the connective tissue surrounding the organ from which it started.

 T3 – The tumour has grown into at least one other organ.